goingnowhere/composting-toilet-scaffolding/README.md

 file you wish to use.
 The FreeCAD version used for this project is 0.21.2.
 Currently the following Macro files have been created:

-    - XXX_simple.py - Draws a a component of type XXX.
+    - XXX_simple.py - Draws a fiting or structure of type XXX.
-    - XXX_test.py - Tests all the use of the XXX component in the
+    - XXX_test.py - Tests all the use of the XXX fitting or structure in the
     - context of other components.

-    - TODO add other files
-- **Support Files** -
+- **Support Files** - These define the key parameters, fittings and structure classes used to build composting toilet models:

     - parameters.py - contains key parameters upon which the design is based.
     For example seat_height_from_ground specifies the height in millimeters that the toilet seat needs to above the ground.
-    - fittings.py - this contains classes used to create scafold fittings. of scaffolding fittings.
+    - fittings.py - contains classes used to create scaffolding fittings.
-    - side_panel.py contains the class to generate a modular Side Panel
+    - structures.py contains the class to generate different structures taht are combined to create a composting toilet for eaxmple the modular Side Panel

 ## Appendix 1: Scafolding Join Components